 In the event that a camper is experiencing symptoms of COVID, we will isolate them in the Health Hut where our medical team will care for them.
 Our physician will assess your child and determine whether your child should be tested for COVID-19.
 We will communicate with you about your child’s condition and testing.
 If a test is positive we will ask that you pick up your child as soon as possible.

 If a camper has to leave early due to COVID-19, the family will receive 50% of a prorated refund for the remaining days of the session.
 If a camper or family member tests positive before attending camp and has to be in isolation or quarantine, then the loss will be shared by the family and camp.
 We encourage our families to purchase insurance similar to trip insurance in case of emergency or illness.

 Please read the full Cancellation Policy here: https://gwynnvalley.com/summer-camp/registration/#Cancellation.

-Our staff will receive additional training in guiding and teaching their campers about the three W’s.
-Camp is set up with many hand washing stations and we will encourage campers to wash hands often and have hand sanitizer available at activities.
+Each summer, our staff go through a training at the Health Hut where they will learn about our COVID protocols and methods for keeping our camp community healthy.
+Camp is set up with many handwashing stations and we will encourage campers to wash hands often and have hand sanitizer available at activities.

-As we move into April and get closer to summer, we will continue to update and communicate with you about our COVID-19 preparedness and guidelines.
-As we all know, the situation with the virus is fluid and we continue to learn from the latest science and data.
-As stated earlier, our priority is the health and safety of our campers.
+Our priority is the health and safety of our campers.
+As we move closer to summer, we will continue to update and communicate with you.
 Our goal is to partner with our families so please reach out to us with any questions or concerns.